WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Part [4/4] Using ESign
 1. Download any app using the AppStore in ESign or you can import your own .ipa using Import Resource in which case you can skip to step 4
 2. Check the download status in the Download tab if downloading from the ESign AppStore
-3. Click on the download and select Import App Library
+3. Click on the downloaded IPA and select Import App Library
 4. Your app should now be visible in the Unsigned Apps tab, select unsigned or signed by selecting the bar on top of ESign
 5. Click on the app and select Signature
 6. You can change your app and edit it here
 7. Select Signature and ESign should sign the app using the certificate you selected before
-8. There might be red text saying this certificae is revoked, this is normal!
-Click on the blue button saying install, then click install on the prompt again
+8. There might be red text saying this certificate is revoked, this is normal!
+Click on the blue button saying Install, then click Install on the prompt again
 9. The app should be on your homescreen now
 10. Open settings and go to General > VPN & Device Management
 11. Select the app you installed and click on Trust
-12. Click on allow, after this your device might need to be restarted
+12. Click on Allow, after this your device might need to be restarted
-13. If your device was restarted, swipe up and click on install profile
+13. If your device was restarted, swipe up and click on Install Profile
 14. The app should now be on your home screen, fully functional
 15. Now read the [Post Install Notes](#post-install-notes)